PEPE0211/Aws-Stock-Market-Real-Time-Data-Analysis/README.md

 Special thanks to [Darshil Parmar](https://www.youtube.com/@DarshilParmar) for providing valuable insights and guidance, making it possible to complete this project.

 ## Introduction
-This repository contains an end-to-end data engineering project that focuses on collecting, processing, and analyzing stock market data.
+This repository contains resources for an end-to-end data engineering project that focuses on using, processing, and analyzing stock market data.
 The project utilizes Python as the primary programming language and various Amazon Web Services (AWS) services, such as S3, Athena, Glue Crawler, Glue Catalog, EC2, and Apache Kafka.

 ## Architecture
 <img src="https://github.com/PEPE0211/Aws-Stock-Market-Real-Time-Data-Analysis/blob/main/image/Architecture.jpg">